 The different types of saws

 The hacksaw is a versatile tool used for a slightly different type of cutting.
-Some of its uses including the ability to cut through metal etc. The design of a hacksaw consists of a frame in the shape of a large “U”, which the blade is locked into. when the blade is worn out you can simply remove it from the frame to replace it with a new one.
+Some of its uses include the ability to cut through metal like steel and aluminum.
+The design of a hacksaw consists of a frame in the shape of a large “U”, which the blade is locked into. when the blade is worn out you can simply remove it from the frame to replace it with a new one.
 Because of this feature it makes these style of saws have a very long life span, you can’t really break the handle, and the blades are easily replaceable.

 Usually a coping saw is used for intricate work where you need a high level of precision.
 The design of a coping saw is quite similar to that of a hacksaw, but it’s noticeably smaller in size.
 The blade is generally more able to be adjusted to suit the task at hand.
 Which is why this is an ideal option if your work requires a high degree of accuracy.

 A razor saw is a type of saw that has many more teeth along the blade.
 It is a great companion for craftsman, model builders, DIYers and wood workers alike.
 While the blade is shallower than others, it has a straight handle out the end of the blade.
 For most people, unless you fit into a particular niche this isn’t the type of hand saw you would need.